ColleagueRiley/RSGL/README.md

                                   RSGL_drawImage saves the file name + texture so it can load it\
                                   when you ask for it later.
 This disables that\

+# Widgets
+Note, widgets are WIP, the supported widgets include\
+RSGL_alignRect and RSGL_button\

+RSGL_textBox and RSGL_expandableRect are currently WIP

 # Examples

 ## a basic start up example